Birding Among the Mountain Ranges

 Located in the southeast end of Golden, this lake gets its name from the incredible crystal clear reflections of the mountains over the lake.
 Easily accessible off Highway 95, this area offers a couple of short trails and a gazebo with seating and wildlife information boards, making it an excellent viewing point to experience a diversity of waterfowl with the backdrop of the Columbia Mountains.
 Exciting possible bird sightings include the stiff-tailed and blue-billed Ruddy Ducks, as well as the chance to come across an elusive rail, like a Sora or Virginia Rail.

-If you’re visiting from Alberta, Golden makes a great starting point for an adventure in the Columbia Valley and is a 2.5-hour picturesque drive from Calgary.
-Whether you pop over on a day trip from Alberta or make it into a week-long road trip with the family, just let the river guide you to fantastic birdwatching all along the Columbia Valley Trail.
+If you’re visiting from Alberta, Golden makes a great starting point for an adventure in the Kootenay Rockies Region and is a 2.5-hour picturesque drive from Calgary.
+Whether you pop over on a day trip from Alberta or make it into a week-long road trip with the family, just let the river guide you to fantastic birdwatching throughout the Kootenay Rockies.

-Relax in the hot springs or hike to mountainous peaks, exploring the Columbia Valley Bird Trail offers a mix of birding and outdoor opportunities.
-Take a look at our self-guided itineraries of the region and its communities to plan a birding adventure to best suit your vacation style.
+Relax in the hot springs or hike to mountainous peaks, exploring the Kootenay Rockies Region offers a mix of birding and outdoor opportunities.
+Take a look at our self-guided itineraries of the area and its communities to plan a birding adventure to best suit your vacation style.

-For more information about birding in the Columbia Valley, check out the Rocky Mountain Naturalists.
-Coming up in May of 2022, the Wings Over The Rockies Nature Festival will be taking place, featuring a variety of birding-focused events, outings, classes, and art.
+For more information about birding in the Rocky Mountains, check out the Rocky Mountain Naturalists, a community-run club operating in Cranbrook, Kimberley and Fernie.
 If you’re birding in the area, make use of their handy Columbia Valley Bird Checklist!